ihmeuw/pseudopeople/docs/source/noise/index.rst

 the following order to mimic the data generation process by which a real dataset might be corrupted.
 The table lists all the available noise types, but not every type of noise will necessarily be applied to every dataset or every column.
 The configuration determines which noise types are actually used.
-The "Config Key" column shows the name of the noise type in the configuration.
+The "Noise Type" column shows the name of the noise type in the configuration system.

 .. list-table:: Types of noise in order of application
   :widths: 1 2 5 1
   :header-rows: 1

-  * - Config Key
-    - Noise Type
+  * - Noise Type
     - Description
+    - Example
     - Order
   * - ``row_noise``
     - **Row-based noise**